niladrib/Rider/README.md

 ### Error handling
 The error handling strategy is to either handle errors or to make them as visible as possible while minimizing user impact.

-The app considers three types of errors.
+The app considers four types of errors.
 1. **Errors that are expected and should be handled.** An example of this is an auth error that is returned as a 401 HTTP status code by the API.
 The app handles that by logging out the user.
 3. **Retriable API errors**.
 The user is given the option to retry the failed operation.
 2. **Unexpected errors that should never happen(AND it’s obvious how said errors can NEVER happen)** An example is a malformed URL.
 The app uses `fatalError` for this which will always trigger a crash.